 Not all SPFs are created equal!
-As I mentioned before, SPF is a measure of how well a sunscreen can protect skin against UVB rays.
+As we mentioned before, SPF is a measure of how well a sunscreen can protect skin against UVB rays.
 There is, however, another kind of UV radiation your skin is exposed to while in the sun.
 UVA rays penetrate deeper into the dermis to damage the skin and ultimately contribute to premature skin aging.
 In fact, according to the Skin Cancer Foundation, up to 90% of visible age signs are caused by UVA exposure!
 What’s more is while UVB rays can’t penetrate window glass, UVA rays can – one more reason to make sure your skin is protected daily regardless of whether you will be indoors or out.
 Sunscreens that specify “broad spectrum” on the label, as well as offer an SPF of 15 or higher indicate that they offer protection against both UVA and UVB rays.

 In fact, the FDA has required all sunscreens with an SPF below 15 to carry this warning:

 “Skin Cancer/Skin Aging Alert: Spending time in the sun increases your risk of skin cancer and early skin aging.
 This product has been shown only to help prevent sun burn, not skin cancer or early skin aging.”

 In short, buying a bottle of lotion with “SPF 8” can’t protect you against the many dangerous effects we know the ultraviolet spectrum of light to have.
 Look for an SPF higher than 15 and the phrase “broad spectrum” to ensure you’re doing as much as possible to prevent sunburn, signs of premature skin aging, and skin cancer.

 There are two problems with relying solely on the SPF in your foundation to protect you throughout the day: